Ising formulations of many NP problems: Problems with Inequalities

 \subsection{Knapsack with Integer Weights}

-The knapsack problem is the following NP-complete problem: given a list of $N$ objects, labeled by indices $\alpha$, with the weight of each object given by $w_\alpha$, and a knapsack which can only carry weight $W$, what is the heaviest collection of objects which we can add to the knapsack such that their combined weight is smaller than $W$?
+The knapsack problem is the following problem: we have a list of $N$ objects, labeled by indices $\alpha$, with the weight of each object given by $w_\alpha$, and its value given by $c_\alpha$, and we have a knapsack which can only carry weight $W$.
+If $x_\alpha$ is a binary variable denoting whether (1) or not (0) object $\alpha$ is contained in the knapsack, the total weight in the knapsack is and the total cost is The NP-hard \cite{karp} knapsack problem asks us to maximize $\mathcal{C}$ subject to the constraint that $\mathcal{W} \le W$.
+It has a huge variety of applications, particularly in economics and finance \cite{Kellerer2005}.

-Let $x_\alpha$ be a binary variable denoting if we included $\alpha$, and $x_n$ for $1\le n\le W$ denote a binary variable which is 1 if the final weight of the knapsack is $n$, and 0 otherwise.
-Our solution consists of letting $H=H_A+H_B$, with which enforces that the weight can only take on one value and that the weight of the objects in the knapsack equals the value we claimed it did, and finally with $B>0$ and $B\ll A$, chosen such that it is never favorable to violate the constraints.
+Let $y_n$ for $1\le n\le W$ denote a binary variable which is 1 if the final weight of the knapsack is $n$, and 0 otherwise.
+Our solution consists of letting $H=H_A+H_B$, with which enforces that the weight can only take on one value and that the weight of the objects in the knapsack equals the value we claimed it did, and finally As we require that it is not possible to find a solution where $H_A$ is weakly violated at the expense of $H_B$ becoming more negative, we require $0<B\max(c_\alpha) < A$ (adding one item to the knapsack, which makes it too heavy, is not allowed).
+The number of spins required is (using the log trick) $N + \lfloor 1 + \log W\rfloor$.

-There is a trick which can be used to dramatically reduce the number of extra $x_i$ spins which must be added.
-For simplicity, let us focus on the case $W=2^M$, for $M$ some positive integer, where the trick works most efficiently.
-In this case, we only need $x_1,\ldots, x_M$ instead of $x_1,\ldots, x_W$.
-It is easy to check that solves the exact same knapsack problem.
-This trick can be used on many of the problems below as well, but it makes the physical intuition a bit less clear, so we will not use it in our explicit formulations.